Scalar field dark matter with two components: combined approach from particle physics and cosmology: Introduction

 The proposal of modeling the dark matter as a scalar field endowed with a scalar potential of the form

-has grown since the early work discussed in \cite{Matos:1998vk} (see also references therein), where it was shown that a real scalar field with a very small parameter, $\mu$, and no quartic term, $\sigma=0$, could describe a galactic halo and avoid some problems of the standard WIMP model, like the super abundance of satellites predicted by cosmological simulations.
-Now a days the proposal has received serious consideration by the community, see for example \cite{Hui:2016ltb,Urena-Lopez:2019kud,Suarez:2013iw}, as several of the benchmarks for a cosmological model have been successfully performed by such model, called ultralight scalar field, as the parameter $\mu$ can be related to the mass of the boson particle, $m_\phi$, with the expression $\mu=\frac{m_\phi\,c}{\hbar}$, where $c$ stands for the speed of light in vacuum and $\hbar$ for the reduced Planck's constant, such model has also been called {\it fuzzy} dark matter.
+has grown since the early work discussed in \cite{Matos:1998vk} (see also references therein), where it was shown that a real scalar field with a very small parameter, $\mu$, and no quartic term, $\sigma=0$, could describe a galactic halo and avoid some problems of the standard weakly interacting massive particle (WIMP) model, like the super abundance of satellites predicted by cosmological simulations.
+Nowadays the proposal has received serious consideration by the community, see for example \cite{Hui:2016ltb,Urena-Lopez:2019kud,Suarez:2013iw}, as several of the benchmarks for a cosmological model have been successfully performed by such a model, called an ultralight scalar field, as the parameter $\mu$ can be related to the mass of the boson particle, $m_\phi$, with the expression $\mu=\frac{m_\phi\,c}{\hbar}$, where $c$ stands for the speed of light in a vacuum and $\hbar$ for the reduced Planck's constant, such a model has also been called {\it fuzzy} dark matter.
 Using this model, it has been possible to reproduce the large scale fiber structure observed in the Universe \cite{Schive:2014dra,Mocz:2019uyd}, as well as the observed harmonic structure of the perturbations \cite{Cembranos:2015oya, Amendola:1999dr}; the galactic halos and the observed rotational velocity profiles in the galaxies has important developments within this model \cite{Bernal:2003lwr}; the quartic parameter, $\sigma$, is interpreted as describing the self-interaction of the field.
-It is interesting that, if the units of the scalar field, are absorbed in a constant in the Lagrangian, one can consider a scalar field described by a unit-less function and both parameters $\mu$ and $\sigma$ have units of inverse of distance; and as long as the scalar field satisfies the Klein Gordon equation, which is a wave-like description, one can then interpret the parameters as the De Broglie wavelength of the scalar field, $\lambda_\phi$, and the gravitational equilibrium scale \cite{Li:2013nal}, allowing us to call such models as {\it ultra-long wavelength scalar field}.
-In the manuscript, however, regarding the scalar field we will use the usual unit conventions both to make smoother the passage from the quantum field theory (QFT) to the classical one and to make the cosmological analysis in the usual way.
+It is interesting that if the units of the scalar field are absorbed in a constant in the Lagrangian, then one can consider a scalar field described by a unitless function and both parameters $\mu$ and $\sigma$ have units of inverse of distance; and as long as the scalar field satisfies the Klein-Gordon equation, which is a wavelike description, one can then interpret the parameters as the De Broglie wavelength of the scalar field, $\lambda_\phi$, and the gravitational equilibrium scale \cite{Li:2013nal}, allowing us to call such models an ultralong wavelength scalar field.
+In this paper, however, regarding the scalar field, we will use the usual unit conventions both to make smoother the passage from the quantum field theory (QFT) to the classical one and to make the cosmological analysis in the usual way.